 - Oil: use olive, avocado, or canola oil.
 Avocado and canola oil will work better with sweeter variations.

 - Salt: use sea salt or kosher salt.

-- Seasonings: use sweet, spicy, or savory spices and herbs.
+- Spices: use sweet, spicy, or savory spices and herbs.
 Add 1-2 teaspoons per 15 ounce can.
-Spice blends are an easy option.
+Be careful with really strong spices, such as cayenne powder, cloves, nutmeg, cardamom, etc. Start with less, then add more to your taste.
+Spice blends are also an easy and delicious option.

 We love buying our spices from The Spice House.
 Click on the picture below to view & try out hundreds of flavorful spices and herbs!

 Base Recipe Variations

 Remember that this is a base recipe, so the goal is for you to customize it to your taste!

 Roasted chickpea seasonings can range from sweet to savory.